CascadiaDave/python-examples/readme.txt

 ollama and mongodb must be installed with mongodb running on the standard port 27017.
 These Python modules are required:

+mkdb.py can be used to make the initial database.

 from flask import Flask, request, jsonify from pymongo import MongoClient from bson.objectid import ObjectId